Darkmatri/Books/README.md

 Fully Functional books library website Bibliophile is a responsive book library website.
 The technologies used in this project are React js.
 The data is accessed locally using static html template, I am updating to api so that it can be accessed dynamically.
 I took almost 40 - 50 hrs to complete this project.
 SkillLync helped me by providing the strutures and technically   for all relevant feature pages.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you the project and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project.

 ### Prerequisites
 This project was create with Create React App.